LautaroColella/morse-practice-audio-generator/README.md

 # Morse Code Audio Generator

-This Python program generates an audio file (.mp3) from morse code text input based on specified configurations.
+This Python program generates an audio file from morse code text input based on specified configurations.

+## Features

+- **Custom Sound Files**: Specify your own sound files for dots and dashes.
+- **Configurable Output**: Easily configure the output file name and path.
+- **Adjustable Bitrate**: Control the quality and size of the generated audio file with customizable bitrate settings.
+- **Flexible Timing Levels**: Choose from beginner, intermediate, advanced, or define arbitrary custom delays for Morse code timing.
+- **Word Separator**: Define a custom separator to distinguish between words in your Morse code input.
+- **User-Friendly Input**: Enter Morse code input directly and get instant audio output.
+- **Easy Configuration**: Modify the `config.cfg` file to set preferences and customization options.

 ## Installation